-IDP-Z3 has the following built-in types: Bool, Int, Real, 'Symbols.
+IDP-Z3 has the following built-in types: , , , Symbol.
+The equivalent ASCII symbols are Bool, Int, and Real.

 Custom types can be defined by specifying a range of numeric literals, or a list of constructors (of arity 0).
 Their name should be capitalized, by convention.